- Employs smart teching method.

 • Berserk: The ultimate challenge: chaotic, frenzied, and unrelenting

-• Random Endless: like Endless but random and faster!
+• Random Endless: Like Endless but random and faster!

-• Random Expert Endless: like Expert Endless but random and faster!
+• Random Expert Endless: Like Expert Endless but random and faster!

 • Increasingly challenging gameplay with thirty different obstacles to conquer

-• Five unlockable game modes
+• Nine game modes

 • Procedurally generated path: every game is different!

 • Four custom-composed, high energy songs